gcjyzdd/SDC-P1/report.md

   3. Got edges of the filtered image using Canny detection;

   4. Select ROI of the edge image and got the masked edges;

-  5. Generated the final output image using alpha blending (linearly weighted).
+  5. Generated the final output image using alpha blending (linearly weight

 In order to draw a single line on the left and right lanes, I first categorized the line segments to left and right parts based on their slopes.
 Then I tried to use least squares to get a best fiited line for both parts.
 The code is [testImages.py](./testImages.py).
 However, the result of the test video is not stable because some outlier points.

 To improve the stability of the method, I used slope and intersection of exsiting(detected) lines instead of solving least squares.
 I computed the weighted cost of each detected line based on their length and selected the slope and intersection which has minimum cost.
 The code is [testImages_v2.py](testImages_v2.py) and is adopted in [P1_My.ipynb](P1_My.ipynb).
 Then I selectd the lower endpoint at the bottom of the image and the minimum y coordinate as the upper endpoint.
 The output test videos are stable.